jamespmccor/dsKeyValueStore/labs/lab3-paxos/README.md

 send it missing decisions when the follower sends its latest executed slot in the above protocol.

-Your garbage collection mechanism should be able to free memory from old paxosLog slots when all Paxos servers can communicate with each other; it does not need to make progress when only a majority can communicate.
+Your garbage collection mechanism should be able to free memory from old log slots when all Paxos servers can communicate with each other; it does not need to make progress when only a majority can communicate.
 This is one weakness of the simplified approach we describe.
 It is possible to do garbage collection of